<< Yesterday | This Day in Baseball History |

 2013 |

 Joining Willie Mays (1971), Mark McGwire (1998), and Nelson Cruz (2011), Chris Davis, who collects a grand slam and five RBIs in the Orioles' home opener, becomes the fourth player in major league history to homer in his first four games of the season.
-The 27 year-old Baltimore first baseman also breaks the RBI mark for the same span, driving in 16 runs, four more than the previous record shared by three players.
+The 27-year-old Baltimore first baseman also breaks the RBI mark for the same span, driving in 16 runs, four more than the previous record shared by three players.

 |

 2014 | Ike Davis becomes the second player in franchise history to deliver a pinch-hit walk-off grand slam when he goes deep off J.J.
-Hoover in New Yorks' 6-3 victory over Cincinnati at Citi Field.
-The only other Met who accomplished the feat is the team's current third base coach Tim Teufel, who went yard off the bench with the bases loaded in 1986 against Philadelphia. |
+Hoover in New York's 6-3 victory over Cincinnati at Citi Field.
+The only other Met who accomplished the feat is the team's current third base coach, Tim Teufel, who went yard off the bench with the bases loaded in 1986 against Philadelphia. |

 2015 | A.J.
 Preller continues his makeover of the Padres, acquiring All-Star closer Craig Kimbrel and outfielder Melvin Upton Jr. from the Braves for outfielders Carlos Quentin and Cameron Maybin, minor league prospects, and the 41st overall draft pick.
-By pulling off the stunning deal on the day before the season begins, the San Diego GM increases the club's payroll significantly, with most of the cost involving taking on the remaining $46.35 million still owed Upton, who will now join his brother B.J. as a teammate. |
+By pulling off the incredible deal the day before the season begins, the San Diego GM significantly increases the club's payroll, with most of the cost involving taking on the remaining $46.35 million still owed Upton, who will now join his brother B.J. as a teammate. |

 2016 | For the first time in more than six decades, the Cubs and White Sox start the same season with two victories and no losses.
 The last time both Chicago teams were undefeated after two games occurred in 1951, two seasons before Ernie Banks played his rookie year. |

-2019 | Rays’ left fielder Tommy Pham, going 1-for-5 in the team’s 5-2 victory over the Giants at Oracle Park, extends his on-base streak to 40 games, setting a new franchise record.
+2019 | Rays left fielder Tommy Pham goes 1-for-5 in the team's 5-2 victory over the Giants at Oracle Park, extending his on-base streak to 40 games to set a new franchise record.
 Johnny Damon established the previous mark when he reached base in 39 consecutive games in 2011. |